Rochester’s 81st homicide victim was a burn survivor, member of local burn community

 Schwartzman says his relationship with him was limited, but he remembers being there for his journey, and the healing process.

-“Whenever someone has a life-altering experience your body and your brain learn the world’s no longer safe,” he said.
-“With the people he trusted, you could start to see him emerge, he was a great athletic,” said Schwartzman.
+“Whenever someone has a life-altering experience your body and your brain learn the world’s no longer safe,” Schwartzman said.
+“With the people he trusted, you could start to see him emerge, he was a great athletic.”

 Schwartzman says the pandemic has been hard for the burn community.
 Several in-person events have been cancelled or moved to virtual.
 On top of that, losing Evans makes this year even more gut-wrenching.

-“He had a smile that could light up a room and he had groove, he could move,” said Schwartzman.
+“He had a smile that could light up a room and he had groove, he could move,” Schwartzman said.
 “He had made some commitments to grow, to be a better person.”

 Schwartman’s message to the public, is to be compassionate — you never know what trauma someone carries with them each day.